dereksonderegger/444/docs/36_Scraping.md

 ### Lists
 Unfortunately, we don't always want to get information from a webpage that is nicely organized into a table.
 Suppose we want to gather the most recent threads on [Digg](www.digg.com).

 We could sift through the HTML tags to find something that will match, but that will be challenging.
 Instead we will use a CSS selector named [SelectorGadget](https://selectorgadget.com).
-Install the bookmarklet by dragging this [bookmarklet](javascript:(function(){var%20s=document.createElement('div');s.innerHTML='Loading...';s.style.color='black';s.style.padding='20px';s.style.position='fixed';s.style.zIndex='9999';s.style.fontSize='3.0em';s.style.border='2px%20solid%20black';s.style.right='40px';s.style.top='40px';s.setAttribute('class','selector_gadget_loading');s.style.background='white';document.body.appendChild(s);s=document.createElement('script');s.setAttribute('type','text/javascript');s.setAttribute('src','https://dv0akt2986vzh.cloudfront.net/unstable/lib/selectorgadget.js');document.body.appendChild(s);})();) up to your browsers bookmark bar.
-When you are at the site you are interested in, just click on the bookmarklet to engage the CSS engine.
+Install the bookmarklet by dragging the following javascript code  [SelectorGadge](javascript:(function(){var%20s=document.createElement('div');s.innerHTML='Loading...';s.style.color='black';s.style.padding='20px';s.style.position='fixed';s.style.zIndex='9999';s.style.fontSize='3.0em';s.style.border='2px%20solid%20black';s.style.right='40px';s.style.top='40px';s.setAttribute('class','selector_gadget_loading');s.style.background='white';document.body.appendChild(s);s=document.createElement('script');s.setAttribute('type','text/javascript');s.setAttribute('src','https://dv0akt2986vzh.cloudfront.net/unstable/lib/selectorgadget.js');document.body.appendChild(s);})();) up to your browser's bookmark bar.
+When you are at the site you are interested in, just click on the SelectorGadget javascript bookmarklet to engage the CSS engine.
 Click on something you want to capture.
 This will highlight a whole bunch of things that match the HTML tag listed at the bottom of the screen.
 Select or deselect items by clicking on them and the search string used to refine the selection will be updated.
 Once you are happy with the items being selected, copy the HTML node selector.
+Things highlighted in green are things you clicked on to select, stuff in yellow is content selected by the current html tags, and things in red are things you chose to NOT select.

 ```r